 What anxiety does to driving

-- Narrows your visual field — you miss observation marks
+- Narrows your visual field so you miss observation marks

-- Tightens your steering — over-corrections, jerky movements
+- Tightens your steering, causing over-corrections and jerky movements

 - Makes you forget routine actions like handbrake-on-stop